+Summary of inputs for question 12:

+22 out of 24 companies agree that the modification period as defined in LTE SC-PTM should be reused for NR MCCH.
+One company had doubts about the detailed principles of modification period usage and one company would like to consider multiple modification periods to address the need of different MBS services.
+Therefore, the following proposal is made (which aims to clarify the modification period concept and which does not preclude discussing different modification periods for different MBS services in future):

+Proposal 12: The modification period is defined for NR MCCH and NR MCCH contents are only allowed to be modified at each modification period boundary.

 In LTE SC-PTM, regardless of whether SC-N-RNTI or SC-RNTI is used for MCCH change notification, the notification shall be transmitted in the first subframe of SC-MCCH transmission window.
 The updated contents of SC-MCCH are then sent already in the same modification period where the notification was sent, which is beneficial for MCCH update latency reduction.
 It seems straightforward to reuse such mechanism for MCCH update, i.e. the updated MCCH contents should be sent in the same MCCH modification period where the change notification is sent.